-1.4.2 Joint EIS/R
+1.4.2 CEQA and NEPA Terminology

-This document is a joint EIS/R. As noted above, NEPA and CEQA have similar purposes and thus use generally similar concepts and terminologies.
+This document is a EIR but has been prepared so that it is compliant with both CEQA and NEPA requirements and to remain consistent with previous documents.
+As noted above, NEPA and CEQA have similar purposes and thus use generally similar concepts and terminologies.
 In some cases, different terms are used to convey the same meaning.
 Examples of these differences in terminologies are shown in Table 1-1.
-This joint EIS/R primarily uses CEQA terminology; however, many NEPA terms are also used.
+This EIR primarily uses CEQA terminology; however, many NEPA terms are also used.